opencv/opencv/doc/tutorials/gapi/anisotropic_segmentation/porting_anisotropic_segmentation.markdown

 _operation_, which is defined on the top API level (see G_TYPED_KERNEL() macro).

-Backend is a thing which is aware of device & platform specifics, and which executes its kernels with keeping that specifics in mind.
-For example, there may be [Halide](http://halide-lang.org/) backend which allows to write (implement) G-API operations in Halide language and then generate functional Halide code for portions of G-API graph which map well there.
+Backend is a thing that is aware of device & platform specifics, and which executes its kernels with keeping those specifics in mind.
+For example, there may be [Halide](http://halide-lang.org/) backend which allows writing (implement) G-API operations in Halide language and then generate functional Halide code for portions of G-API graph which map well there.